For a quick look, download the Executive Summary

 Defensible Space Is Also Important for Neighbors, Governments, and Insurers.
 While homeowners benefit from defensible space on their properties, the benefits extend to others, as well.
 For example, when homeowners maintain defensible space, their homes are less likely to ignite other nearby homes, overwhelm firefighters, and ultimately threaten larger communities with wildfire disasters.
 As such, an individual homeowner’s decision to create and maintain defensible space can help protect communities, governments, and insurers from the significant costs of wildfire disasters.

 Federal, State, and Local Governments Share Responsibility for Response and Prevention.
 For the purposes of wildfire response and prevention, land in the state is divided into three main areas—Local, State, and Federal Responsibility Areas (LRAs, SRAs, and FRAs, respectively)—depending on which level of government bears primary responsibility.
 Local agencies—such as county fire departments and fire protection districts—are primarily responsible for fire protection in LRAs, which include areas such as incorporated cities and agricultural lands.
 CalFire is responsible for fire protection in the SRA.
 (CalFire and local agencies sometimes provide primary response and prevention services in each other’s jurisdictions under contractual relationships.)
-As shown in Figure 5, the SRA includes over 13 million acres—about 8 percent of the state and one‑third of California’s forested area—and primarily consists of privately owned wildlands.
+As shown in Figure 5, the SRA includes over 31 million acres—about one‑third of the state—and primarily consists of privately owned wildlands.

 Given the broader public interest in defensible space, state and local governments impose various requirements on homeowners to create and maintain defensible space, as described further below.